 I had some hesitation picking up this book.
 It’s the first one I’ve read this year without a recommendation from anyone, but the author has had many bestsellers and I often see her books on the “Fast Lane” at the library.
 I was also looking for a “light” read as I’ve been dealing with a horrible sinus cold and not sleeping well this week.
+The story is about a couple that’s been married 12 years (like my husband and I) and are facing the day to day chaos of children, careers, bills, and keeping everything together (I can relate!).
+Jolene, the wife, is a stay at home mom and a part-time helicopter pilot with the National Guard.
+She and her best friend, also a helicopter pilot, are unexpectedly deployed to

 I might classify this novel as formula fiction (I’m not saying this as a “good” or “bad” thing).
 The plot is predictable right from the start and there’s no doubt that the reader can figure out everything that’s going to happen ahead of time.
 This standard formula approach to storytelling may be unoriginal, but it’s also like putting on a soft well-worn sweater that’s stretched in just the right places.
 If you need a cozy read for a rainy day, this is the one.